asihotang/andreascode/content/authors/admin/_index.md

 You can download a copy of my Curriculum Vitae {{< staticref "Sihotang_CV.pdf" "newtab" >}}here{{< /staticref >}}.

-I love travelling and doing outdoor activities such as biking and fishing.
+I love travelling and doing outdoor activities such as biking, fishing, hiking, and visiting state parks and national parks.